timoxley/enode/README.md

   corresponding events. e.g. `shutdown()` will emit the 'shutdown' event, but can also take a callback.
-* Using straight DNode on Node 0.6.x, if any of your remote calls callback with an `Error` the error arrive at the client as an empty object. eNode finds `Error` objects in the data you're returning in your callback, and calls toString on them so at least you have some idea of what the error was.
+* Using straight DNode on Node 0.6.x, if any of your remote calls callback with an `Error` the error arrive at the Client as an empty object. eNode finds `Error` objects in the data you're returning in your callback, and calls toString on them so at least you have some idea of what the error was.
   If you want more information or a different serialisation method, you